gravitational/teleport/rfd/XXXX-securing-amis.md

 #### **CIS vs STIG**

-The two best-known standards for secuity hardening are
+The two best-known standards for security hardening are
  * CIS Benchmarks (Level 1 & 2), and
  * The US DoD Security Technical Implementation Guides (STIGs)

-Both of these standards are pretty comprhensive and have wide application, although private organisations tend to favour CIS over STIG.
+Both of these standards are pretty comprehensive and have wide application, although private organisations tend to favour CIS over STIG.

 So why choose STIG over CIS?

 The decision largely comes down to what tooling is immediately available.
-Both standards are comprensive - the AL2 CIS benchmark document runs to about 600 pages.
+Both standards are comprehensive - the AL2 CIS benchmark document runs to about 600 pages.
 At an estimated 2 pages per item, that's 300 separate items that need detection, remediation and validation.
-I don't beleive that Teleport wants to maintain scripts to do that ourselves, so I have been focused on finding tools to do it for us.
+I don't believe that Teleport wants to maintain scripts to do that ourselves, so I have been focused on finding tools to do it for us.